sudoskys/tsticker/README.md

 ### Adding or Removing Stickers

-To manage your stickers, simply add or remove images or animated files (GIFs/WebMs) in your local directory.
+To manage your stickers, simply add or remove images or animated files (GIFs/WebMs) in `<pack>/stickers` directory.
 After making changes, use the following command to synchronize with your Telegram sticker pack:

 ```bash